matteoveglia/AstraFtrackTools/README.md

 _by [Astra Lumen Images Inc.](https://astralumen.co/)_

-A suite of tools to be used with Ftrack.
+A suite of command-line tools for Ftrack.

 ## Features

 ### 🗒️ | Inspect a Task

-This will output the schema and data for a given task
+Outputs the schema and data for a given task.

 ### 🎬 | Inspect a Shot

-This will output the schema and data for a given shot
+Outputs the schema and data for a given shot.

 ### ✨ | Inspect a Version

-This will output the schema and data for a given version
+Outputs the schema and data for a given version.

 ### 🖼️ | Propagate Thumbnails

-Updates shot thumbnails with thumbnails from their latest asset versions.
+Updates shot thumbnails from their latest versions.
-Features A-Z sorting, progress tracking with ETA, and smart detection of existing thumbnails to avoid unnecessary updates.
+Includes A–Z sorting, progress tracking with ETA, and smart detection of existing thumbnails to avoid unnecessary updates.

+### 📥 | Download Media

+Download media files from Ftrack versions, either individually by ID or in bulk from multiple shots, with filtering and search to suit your workflow.

+**Key Features:**
+- **Single Version Download**: Download media from a specific version by ID
+- **Multiple Shot Download**: Bulk download from shots using fuzzy search patterns
+- **Advanced Filtering**: Filter shots and versions by status, user, date, and custom attributes
+- **Media Preferences**: Choose between original files, encoded files, or both
+- **Progress Tracking**: Real‑time download progress with file size information
+- **Fallback Handling**: Automatic and manual fallback options for failed downloads
+- **Concurrent Downloads**: Efficient batch processing with configurable concurrency
+- **Smart Organisation**: Downloads organised by shot and version structure

 ### 🔄 | Update Latest Versions Sent

-This tool grabs the latest delivered version for each shot and updates the "latestVersionSent" and "latestVersionSentDate" custom attributes on the shot level.
+Finds the latest delivered version for each shot and updates the "latestVersionSent" and "latestVersionSentDate" custom attributes on the shot level.

 ### 🗑️ | Delete Media

-A comprehensive tool for managing asset version and component deletion in Ftrack.
+Manage version and component deletion in Ftrack.
 Supports multiple selection methods including direct ID input, shot name wildcards, list-based selection, and advanced pattern matching.
-Features dry-run previews, CSV export reports, and flexible component deletion strategies.
+Features dry-run previews, CSV reports, and flexible component deletion strategies.

 **Key Features:**
 - **Multiple Selection Methods**: Direct IDs, shot name patterns, list selection, or advanced search
 - **Wildcard Support**: Use `*` for pattern matching in shot names (e.g., `SHOT_*` matches all shots starting with "SHOT_")
 - **Advanced Selection**: Pagination, filtering, fuzzy search, and interactive refinement
-- **Dry Run Mode**: Preview deletions before execution with detailed impact analysis
+- **Dry Run Mode**: Preview deletions before they happen, with a detailed impact summary
-- **CSV Reports**: Export deletion reports to Downloads directory for record keeping
+- **CSV Reports**: Export deletion reports to the Downloads folder for record‑keeping
 - **Component Strategies**: Choose to delete all components, original only, or encoded only
 - **Batch Operations**: Efficient handling of large deletion sets with progress tracking

 ### 🔐 | Secure

-During normal usage all API calls are made directly to Ftrack and all API keys are stored locally and encrypted uniquely to your machine.
+During normal use, all API calls are made directly to Ftrack, and API keys are stored locally and encrypted uniquely to your machine.

 ## Custom Ftrack Attribute Requirements